 Change in Control.
-For the equity grants made in fiscal 2010, December 2010 and fiscal 2012 in respect of service in fiscal 2009, fiscal 2010 and fiscal 2011, respectively, "double trigger" vesting continues to apply in most cases.
-For named executive officers, the awards are subject to "single trigger" accelerated vesting upon certain hostile change in control events or other qualifying change in control events (as defined in the applicable award certificate).
-In the event of a change in control, all unvested PSUs will time time-vest, subject to continued employment on the date of the change in control, and will performance-vest and convert into shares on the effective date of a change in control based on the expected achievement of the applicable performance metrics for the relevant performance period (which will be determined by extrapolating the performance metrics that have been achieved as of the end of the most recent fiscal quarter prior to the effective date of the change in control).
+In the event of a change in control (as defined in the applicable award agreement), the RSUs will vest and convert into shares, unvested stock options will fully time-vest and will price-vest by tranche if the pricing conditions for each tranche are satisfied during the 90 days before the change in control, and the PSUs will fully time-vest, subject to continued employment on the date of the change in control, and will performance-vest and convert into shares on the effective date of a change in control based on the expected (or actual, if the change in control occurs after the end of the performance period) achievement of the applicable performance metrics for the relevant performance period (which will be determined by extrapolating the performance metrics that have been achieved as of the end of the most recent fiscal quarter prior to the effective date of the change in control).

-The following table represents the amounts to which our named executive officers or their estates would have been entitled had their employment been terminated on December 31, 2012.
+The following table represents the amounts to which our named executive officers or their estates or representatives, as applicable, would have been entitled to receive had their employment been terminated on December 31, 2013 or had a change in control occurred on December 31, 2013.